International Payments FAQs

 Read through the form again to ensure that you have entered all information correctly.

-If you logged in with REG and Pac you will need your CARD and PIN to verify the transaction, or if you logged in with CARD and PIN you will need your REG and PAC to verify, and click 'confirm' to complete the transfer.
+If you logged in with REG and Personal Access Code (PAC) you will need your CARD and PIN to verify the transaction, or if you logged in with CARD and PIN you will need your REG and PAC to verify, and click 'confirm' to complete the transfer.

 The status of your payments may be viewed in 'My Payment Logs’, Business Help link.